fracpete/ical-to-gcal/README.md

-# outlook-to-gcal
+# ical-to-gcal
-Syncing Outlook Calendar (from Office 365) with Google Calendar
+Syncing iCal calendars like Outlook (from Office 365) with Google Calendar.

 ## Documentation